9 Common Types of Ants in Florida

 Odorous House Ants

 Also known as sugar ant, stink ant, or coconut ant, the odorous house ants are one of the most challenging Florida ants to control and are named after the foul odor they emit when crushed.
-These ants cooperate with other ants, allowing them to quickly dominate large areas of land.
+These ants cooperate with other ants, allowing them to dominate large areas of land quickly.
 They are colloquially referred to as sugar ants but they prefer to build their colonies outdoors with easy access to the sweet-tasting honeydew produced by aphids and mealybugs.
 They tend to invade homes in rainy weather or when honeydew is scarce.

 Odorous house ants can contaminate food because of their foraging activity.
 The workers and scouts leave behind invisible pheromone trails from the food source to their nest, which allows for more ants to invade.
 An exterminator should be contacted if you suspect an odorous house ant infestation.